buildwithmary/buildwithmary/README.md

 # 👋 Hi, I’m @buildwithmary

-I'm a full-stack software engineer and the founder of **Centrali**, a data platform for modern teams to manage structures, records, compute, and share files at scale.
+I'm a full-stack software engineer and the founder of **Centrali**, a data platform for modern teams to manage structures, records, compute, and files at scale.
 I specialize in designing scalable backend systems, secure authentication flows, and developer-friendly APIs.

 ---